awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- | --- |
 |  `kms:EncryptionContextKeys`  |  String \(list\)  | Multi\-valued |  `CreateGrant` `Decrypt` `Encrypt` `GenerateDataKey` `GenerateDataKeyPair` `GenerateDataKeyPairWithoutPlaintext` `GenerateDataKeyWithoutPlaintext` `ReEncrypt`  |  Key policies and IAM policies  |

-You can use the `kms:EncryptionContextKeys` condition key to control access to a [symmetric CMK](symm-asymm-concepts.md#symmetric-cmks) based on the [encryption context](concepts.md#encrypt_context) in a request for a cryptographic operation\.
+You can use the `kms:EncryptionContextKeys` condition key to control access to a [symmetric KMS key](symm-asymm-concepts.md#symmetric-cmks) based on the [encryption context](concepts.md#encrypt_context) in a request for a cryptographic operation\.
 Use this condition key to evaluate only the key in each encryption context pair\.
 To evaluate both the key and the value in the encryption context, use the `kms:EncryptionContext:context-key` condition key\.

-You cannot specify an encryption context in a cryptographic operation with an [asymmetric CMK](symm-asymm-concepts.md#asymmetric-cmks)\.
+You cannot specify an encryption context in a cryptographic operation with an [asymmetric KMS key](symm-asymm-concepts.md#asymmetric-cmks)\.
 The standard asymmetric encryption algorithms that AWS KMS uses do not support an encryption context\.

 This is a [multi\-valued condition key](#set-operators)\.
 You can specifiy multiple encryption context pairs in each API request\. `kms:EncryptionContextKeys` compares the encryption context keys in the request to the set of encryption context keys in the policy\.
 To determine how these sets are compared, you must provide a `ForAnyValue` or `ForAllValues` set operator in the policy condition\.
 For details about the set operators, see [Using multiple keys and values](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_multi-value-conditions.html#reference_policies_multi-key-or-value-conditions) in the IAM User Guide\.
 + `ForAnyValue`: At least one encryption context key in the request must match an encryption context key in the policy condition\.
 Other encryption context keys are permitted\.
 If the request has no encryption context, the condition is not satisfied\.
 + `ForAllValues`: Every encryption context key in the request must match an encryption context key in the policy condition\.
 This set operator limits the encryption context keys to those in the policy condition\.
 It doesn't require any encryption context keys, but it forbids unspecified encryption context keys\.

 The following example key policy statement uses the `kms:EncryptionContextKeys` condition key with the `ForAnyValue` set operator\.
-This policy statement allows use of a CMK for the specified operations, but only when at least one of the encryption context pairs in the request includes the `AppName` key, regardless of its value\.
+This policy statement allows use of a KMS key for the specified operations, but only when at least one of the encryption context pairs in the request includes the `AppName` key, regardless of its value\.

 For example, this key policy statement allows a `GenerateDataKey` request with two encryption context pairs, `AppName=Helper` and `Project=Alpha`, because the first encryption context pair satisfies the condition\.
 A request with only `Project=Alpha` or with no encryption context would fail\.